LARS-research/CLGNN/README.md

 ## License
-RelEns is released under the MIT license.
+CLGNN is released under the MIT license.
 Further details can be found [here](LICENSE).